kubernetes/ingress-nginx/docs/deploy/index.md

 helm show values ingress-nginx --repo https://kubernetes.github.io/ingress-nginx
 ```

+!!! helm install on AWS/GCP/Azure/Other providers
+    There have been too many attempts at using helm to install the controller on the cloud infra like AWS/GCP/Azure/Other.
+    The ingress-nginx-controller helm-chart is a generic install out of the box.
+    The default set of helm values are not configured for installing on any infra provider.
+    The annotations that are applicable to the cloud provider must be customized by the users.
+    Link to AWS LB Constroller https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/
+    Examples of some annotations needed for the service resource of --type LoadBalancer on AWS are below

+      annotations:
+        service.beta.kubernetes.io/aws-load-balancer-scheme: "internet-facing"
+        service.beta.kubernetes.io/aws-load-balancer-backend-protocol: tcp
+        service.beta.kubernetes.io/aws-load-balancer-cross-zone-load-balancing-enabled: "true"
+        service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: "ip"
+        service.beta.kubernetes.io/aws-load-balancer-type: nlb
+        service.beta.kubernetes.io/aws-load-balancer-manage-backend-security-group-rules: "true"
+        service.beta.kubernetes.io/aws-load-balancer-access-log-enabled: "true"
+        service.beta.kubernetes.io/aws-load-balancer-security-groups: "sg-something1 sg-something2"
+        service.beta.kubernetes.io/aws-load-balancer-access-log-s3-bucket-name: "somebucket"
+        service.beta.kubernetes.io/aws-load-balancer-access-log-s3-bucket-prefix: "ingress-nginx"
+        service.beta.kubernetes.io/aws-load-balancer-access-log-emit-interval: "5"

 **If you don't have Helm** or if you prefer to use a YAML manifest, you can run the following command instead:

 ```console